ekmungai/eloquent-ifrs-docs/content/docs/reporting-periods.md

 + `$reportingPeriod->attributes():` Presents the reporting period's attributes as an object.
 Useful for debugging.

 ### Constants
-+ `ReportingPeriod::OPEN`: An open reporting period is one that is currently having transactions performed in it.
++ `ReportingPeriod::OPEN`: An open reporting period is one that is currently having transactions posted in it.
 + `ReportingPeriod::CLOSED`: A closed reporting period is one which has been audited and therefore does not allow any more transactions to be posted.
-+ `ReportingPeriod::ADJUSTING`: During the adjusting status of a period only transactions that adjust the figures in the reports for audit purposes may be entered.
++ `ReportingPeriod::ADJUSTING`: During the adjusting status of a period only transactions that adjust the figures in the reports for audit purposes may be posted.

 ***